1. Guidelines for acknowledging the government’s funding support in promotions, media and other forms of publicity

 - on documents, publications, reports, brochures, posters, flyers and the like.
 The government should also be given the opportunity to contribute a sponsor’s message for any relevant publication.
 The department will endeavour to provide any sponsor message to you promptly so that it does not hold up the production process.

-- on websites; websites primarily developed with the government’s funding support should also include a link to the Department of Justice and Regulation website.
+- on websites; websites primarily developed with the government’s funding support should also include a link to the Department of Justice and Community Safety website.

 Guidance on the Victorian Government logo use and key statements to be used are included in these Guidelines.